atolomei/odilon-server/README.md

 </ul>
 </p>

+<h2>Version Control</h2>

+<p>Odilon supports two version control modes: standard and protected (see manual page how to configure version control).</p>

+<p>The standard mode is the usual version control mode, where updating an object generates a new version, and client applications have the control to delete previous versions.</p>

+<p>The protected mode is designed for compliance or ransomware protection; client applications can create new versions of an object but cannot delete previous versions, nor can they delete stored objects.</p>

+<p>These three version control configurations (disabled, standard, protected) are complementary to the three Data Storage modes: rw(normal read-write), Read Only for immutable servers, and WORM (Write Once Read Many) where objects can be created and accessed but cannot be updated or deleted..</p>

 <h2>Master Standby Architecture</h2>
 <p>Odilon supports Master - Standby Architecture for <b>disaster recovery</b>, <b>high availability</b>, <b>archival</b>, and <b>anti-ransomware</b> protection.
 Data replication is done asynchronously using HTTP/S over the local network or the Internet.
 Setting up a standby server is simple, just add the URL and credentials to the master configuration file and restart.